YNN Tribal Administration

 Plate and certificate issued same day or within 3–10 business days

-All tribal citizens, family trusts, and tribes, within the Yahcalo Ndigena Nation are beneficiaries of the tribal nation including tribe’s tail estate and trust.
+All tribal citizens, family trusts, and tribes, within the Yahcalo Ndigena Nation are beneficiaries of the tribal nation including the nations tail estate and tribal trust.